Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 The field of GLP-1 medications has evolved dramatically.
 What started with single-action semaglutide has expanded to include dual-action tirzepatide and now triple-action retatrutide.
 Each represents a different approach to weight loss and metabolic health, targeting different hormone pathways with varying degrees of complexity and effectiveness.

 We analyzed clinical trial data, real-world outcomes, pricing structures, and patient experiences across all three medications.
 This comparison examines not just the drugs themselves, but the entire ecosystem of providers, costs, and support systems surrounding each option.
-Whether you're considering your first GLP-1 medication or switching from an existing treatment, this analysis provides the data you need to make an informed decision.
+If you're considering your first GLP-1 medication or switching from an existing treatment, this analysis provides the data you need to make an informed decision.

 | Factor | Semaglutide | Tirzepatide | Retatrutide |